 - A conviction for any crime that prohibits purchase and possession of firearms under California law (read more about individuals who are prohibited from purchasing or possessing firearms in California here)

 - A pattern of violence or threatened violence within the prior 12 months directed toward self or others

 - The court may consider other evidence that is indicative of an increased risk for violence, such as the unlawful and reckless use of a firearm

-If the court issues a GVRO at the hearing, the judge must sign a Firearms Restraining Order After Hearing (Form GV-130).
+- If the court issues a restraining order at the hearing, the judge must sign a written order on Form GV-130.
 You should keep a copy of this order at all times.

-If the subject was at the hearing, you do not have to legally serve him or her with a copy of Form GV-130.
-If the restrained person was not at the hearing, then they do need to be served a copy (see note above under “Ex Parte GVRO” regarding serving orders to subjects).
+- If the respondent was at the hearing, you do not have to legally serve him or her with a copy of Form GV-130.
+If the respondent was not at the hearing, then they do need to be served a copy, similar to a 21-day temporary GVRO.

 Source: California Judicial Council.

 |Can a Gun Violence Restraining Order Help Me?

 |Read first.
 Information sheet on how to ask for a Gun Violence Restraining Order.

 |Use to start the court case to get a Gun Violence Restraining Order that will last 21 days if approved by a judicial officer before a hearing.